developeranaz/Mega-index-heroku/README.md

 3. Open your web app and it will ask for username and password, type your own mega username and mega password.
 4. And if you don't want index authentication change the indexauthentication value to `false`

-### How to add Additional Dark and light theme for your Index website after deployment
+### How to Change Additional Dark and light theme for your Index website after deployment
 1. After deployment complete Go to `settings` of deployed application > `reveal Config Vars` > `Edit` Button in Heroku
 2. Change `template` = `light` for light template.
 3. and `template` = `dark` for dark template.